-The death of an individual and the subsequent passing of the individual's assets to beneficiaries would ordinarily constitute the disposal of an asset subject to CGT.

-However, an exemption is available in respect of assets owned on death (exceptions can include transfers to a charity, superfund or foreign resident).
+An individual's death and the subsequent passing of his or her assets to his or her beneficiaries constitute as disposal of an asset and is subject to CGT.
+However, exceptions are available with respect to assets owned upon death.
+These exceptions include transfers to a charity, superfund or foreign resident.